-Reparse rules are a type of special filter rule supported by the CBFilter component.
+Reparse rules are a type of special filter rule supported by the CBFilter class.
 Reparse rules are used to redirect file and/or directory access to another location based on two file masks: a source mask used for matching (in the same way as described for standard filter rules); and a destination mask to specify the location to redirect to.

 For each wildcard (* or ?) present in the source mask, there must be a corresponding wildcard (of the same type) in the destination mask; and the wildcards in the destination mask must appear in the same order as they do in the source mask.
 For example, if the source mask is 20??_Budget.*, then 20??_Budget_Report.* would be a legal destination mask; but 20??_Budget_Report.xls would not be, nor would 20*_Budget_Report.*.

 To use reparse rules effectively, it is important to understand two things about how they behave:

 - Reparse rules have priority over all other types of rules.
 So if a file or directory matches a reparse rule, then it will always be redirected, even if it matches other types of rules as well.